Product Name: InboxDollars

 - complete surveys

 - sign up for paid trials

 - refer friends

 - list to the radio

 - watch videos

-These guys actually have a toolbar which can be added to your browser, which I highly recommend you DON'T install.
+These guys actually have a toolbar that can be added to your browser, which I highly recommend you DON’T install.
 Toolbars are responsible for some shady stuff.
-I can't say for sure if this one does this scammy stuff or not, but if you are getting paid to install it, there's a high likelihood.
+I can’t say for sure if this one does this scammy stuff or not, but if you are getting paid to install it, there’s a high likelihood.